HiCL: Hippocampal-Inspired Continual Learning: Results

 \subsection{Training Details}

-We use a 2‐conv + 2‐FC LeNet backbone for CIFAR‐10 and a deeper CNN for Tiny‐ImageNet.
+We use a 2‐conv + 2‐FC LeNet backbone for CIFAR‐10 and and a 4-conv + 2-FC CNN for Tiny-ImageNet (conv layers: 64→128→256→512 filters with 3×3 kernels and max pooling).
 The GridCellLayer has $M=4$ sinusoidal units, DG size $=1024$ with top‐$k$ sparsity $k=5\%$, CA3/CA1 MLP widths $(512,256)$ and $(512,256,128)$ respectively, and replay buffer of 200 samples per task.
 Models are trained with Adam for 10 epochs per CIFAR‐10 task (20 for Tiny‐ImageNet), $\lambda_{\mathrm{ewc}}=0.1$, and contrastive margin $m=0.2$.

 Table~\ref{tab:mega-results-flops-simple} reports Task‑IL accuracy, Class‑IL accuracy, and inference FLOPs per forward pass for both Small and Large HiCL variants alongside a suite of baselines.
 We fix the buffer at 200 or 500 samples per task and evaluate on Split CIFAR‑10 (columns 4–6) and Split Tiny‑ImageNet (columns 7–9).
 Baselines are grouped by methodology: regularization‑based, replay‑based, architectural/hybrid, and the joint offline upper bound.